anguoyuan/Pixel_retrieval-Segmented_instance_retrieval/README.md

 Our comprehensive experiments highlight the inherent challenges of the pixel retrieval task.
 It stands apart from existing challenges, indicating that there's ample scope for research to enhance content-based pixel retrieval and, by extension, the user search experience.

-## Upcoming Baselines

-Stay tuned!
-We'll soon release the code and configurations to replicate our results.

 # Future Directions

 [Our insights or directions for future research or developments.]